gridap/GridapSolvers.jl/joss_paper/paper.md

 - A modular, high-level interface for designing block-based preconditioners for multiphysics problems.
 These preconditioners can be used together with any solver compliant with Gridap's API, including those provided by GridapPETSc.
 - A generic interface to handle multi-level distributed meshes, with full support for Adaptative Mesh Refinement (AMR) using p4est [@p4est] through GridapP4est [@gridap4est].
 - A modular implementation of Geometric MultiGrid (GMG) solvers [@gmg-book], allowing different types of smoothers and restriction/prolongation operators.
 - A generic interface for patch-based subdomain decomposition methods, and an implementation of patch-based smoothers for GMG solvers.
+Here the term "patch-based" refers to the use of local overlapping subdomains (patches) built by aggregation of cells around a given vertex, face or cell.
+See [@fenics-patch; @dealII-patch] for more details.

 ![GridapSolvers and its relation to other packages in the Julia package ecosystem.
 In this diagram, each node represents  a Julia package, while the (directed) arrows represent relations (dependencies) among packages.
 Dashed arrows mean the package can be used, but is not required. \label{fig:packages}](packages.png){ width=50% }